 - Lucrative redemption options: You have two stellar choices: transferring to other eligible loyalty programs on a 1:1 basis and booking travel through the Ultimate Rewards portal at a good redemption rate.

-- Statement credits help make up annual fee cost: You'll get a $300 travel credit each year, and you can also get up to $60 in statement credits for DoorDash food deliveries.
+- Statement credits help make up the annual fee cost: You'll get a $300 travel credit each year, and you can also get up to $60 in statement credits in 2020 and 2021 for DoorDash food deliveries.

 - Big annual fee: As is with many premium rewards cards, the Chase Sapphire Reserve comes with a hefty annual fee: $550 for new cardholders.
 There are ways to offset it, but you’ll need to travel and dine out fairly frequently.

 - High APR: Because this card requires a large volume of spending to earn rewards, it’s important to note the high annual percentage rate (APR).
 If you don’t pay off your balance each month, you’re looking at an APR of 16.99-23.99%, based on your credit.

 If you run a balance, interest charges will quickly negate the value of any rewards you earn.
 Don’t use this card unless you can pay off the balance in full every month.

 Chase Sapphire Reserve Card Bonus for New Cardholders